Flower7C3/wp-html-compression/readme.txt

 This plugin will compress your HTML by shortening **URLs** and removing **standard comments** and **whitespace**; including new lines, carriage returns, tabs and excess spaces.
 Most importantly, by ignoring `<pre>`, `<textarea>`, `<script>` and Explorer `conditional comment` tags, ***presentation will not be affected***.

-This plugin will also convert absolute URLs within your domain to relative URLs.

 == Installation ==